rue-a/provo/README.md

 ### Ease of Use

-- The package implements full type hint support, thus enabling rich support from linters such as [Pylance](https://marketplace.visualstudio.com/items).
+- The package implements full type hint support, thus enabling rich support from the IDE.
 - The classes `Provence_Ontology_Graph`, `Entity`, `Activity`, and `Agent` can be printed to terminal in a user-friendly, readable way with the default `print()` command.
 - for some quick testing, objects of the classes `Entity`, `Activity`, and `Agent` can be instantiated with auto-generated Ids (although it's not recommended using this for production).

 ### Interface to RDF via the [rdflib](https://rdflib.readthedocs.io/en/stable/) package